 b) in addition, administrations should be invited to adopt provisions to protect SRS from IMT networks and to ensure the possibility of deploying future earth stations.

-[Editor’s Note: Further discussion at the next meeting to clarify items a) and b) above and also how such provisions would be adopted unilaterally by a given administration to ensure possibility of deploying future earth stations]
+For cross-border protection of earth stations, coordination procedures in Article 9 would apply.
+The ITU-R Recommendation would therefore help administrations during the coordination process and for national considerations

 Condition C2d: Coexistence with SRS (E-s) and EESS (E-s) in the frequency band 40-40.5 GHz

 IMT-2020 systems operating in the frequency band 37-40.5 shall not claim protection from emissions of SRS (E-s) and EESS (E-s) earth stations operating in the frequency band 40-40.5 GHz.